-ED 303 Teaching Reading in the Elementary School
+ED 303 Teaching Reading: Instructional Practices

 A survey of the methods and materials for teaching reading, listening, speaking, and writing.
 Traditional and current approaches to teaching reading are examined.
 Prerequisite: A grade of "C" or better in ED 200.
 Passing Praxis I. Credit, 3 hours.